It seems like everywhere you look in the grocery store, products are masquerading as healthy options.

 - Phosphorus

-While many dietitians would tell you it’s better to get your vitamins and minerals from whole-food sources such as fruits and vegetables, the majority of Americans need vitamin-fortified foods from cereals and other convenience foods.
+While many dietitians would tell you it’s better to get your vitamins and minerals from whole-food sources such as fruits and vegetables, most Americans need vitamin-fortified foods from cereals and other convenience foods.

 Type of Milk